Lyon Capital Management

 · Bloomberg US Government/Credit Bond Index- This index (formerly Barclays Capital, formerly Lehman Brothers Gov’t/Credit index) measures the non-securitized component of the U.S. Aggregate Index, which measures the performance of U.S. dollar-denominated U.S. Treasury bonds, government-related bonds, and investment-grade U.S. corporate bonds with a maturity of greater than or equal to one year.
 It is commonly used as a measure of the performance of fixed income securities.

-· The Consumer Price Index (CPI)- This index (also know and used as the inflation index) is a measure calculated by the US.
+· The Consumer Price Index (CPI)- This index (also known and used as the inflation index) is a measure calculated by the US.
 Department of Labor and is the average change over time in the prices paid by urban consumers for a market basket of consumer goods and services.
 It is commonly used as a portfolio measure to ensure that an investor is “keeping up with inflation”.